Army Cadets in Thai Schools 2025: Guide for Teachers — KET

 Career and Life Skills That Last

-Participants in the Army Cadets program don’t just learn to march—they gain practical experience through field exercises, honing strategies and resilience.
-They tap into advice from seasoned military mentors, mastering everything from advocacy to safety measures.
-For those eyeing a military career, it’s a golden foundation, rooted in respect, honor, and discipline.
+Participants in the Army Cadets program don’t just learn to march; they gain practical experience through field exercises, honing strategies, and resilience.

 Fostering Patriotism and Fitness

-Beyond skills, the program ignites patriotism.
-Cadets learn the weight of duty and loyalty to Thailand, forging a sense of unity with fellow cadets.
-Physical training—think obstacle courses and drills—builds strength and agility, while fostering camaraderie.
-It’s not just about preparing for service; it’s about becoming better citizens.
+Beyond skills, the program instills patriotism.
+Cadets learn the importance of duty and loyalty to Thailand, fostering a sense of unity with their fellow cadets.

 Who Can Join the Cadet Program?